michel4j/uso/docs/source/admin_guide/installation.rst

 4. **Access the USO Instance:**
    Once the containers are running, you can access the USO instance in your web browser at: http://localhost:8080 If you are running the instance on a remote server, replace `localhost` with the server's IP address or hostname.
-   Check the contents of the `.env` file for login credentials for the admin account.
+   Check the contents of the `/path/to/clsi-uso-instance/usonline/.env` for login credentials for the admin account.